Honda CR series: CR125

 Honda launched the CR125M in 1973, branded as the "20 Horsepower Feather".
 Offered at a low price of $749, it had a top speed of 60 mph and was equipped with a two-stroke 123 cc air cooled motor.
 It was a very popular motorcycle, and it dominated motocross for a while.

 In, 1978 Honda launched the CR125 Red Rocket Elsinore; a rare bike very well built equipped with a 6-speed transmission, it can be recognized by the expansion chamber on the front of the cylinder where the exhaust is to be attached.

 CR250

+CR250M

 The CR250M Elsinore began selling in 1973.
 It had a two-stroke engine and was one of the first of its class, and set the standard for two-stroke motorcycle development.
 In 1974 and 1975, the CR250M design changed little.

+CR250R

 In 1978, Honda revised the CR250M and renamed it the CR250R, the R standing for race.
+(Correction: The 'R' stands for 'Replica' per a 1978 Honda promo ad.)
+Considered one of the best motocross motorcycles of all time.
 In 1981, Honda introduced a new suspension.
 The 1984 model had a new hydraulic front disc brake, and a new exhaust valve.
 Between then and 1990 the CR250R had minor changes such as hydraulic rear brake, Showa front suspension, and a bigger carburetor.